patrickjburke245/Docs/HowTos/Aviatrix_Account_Azure.rst

    :keywords: Aviatrix account, Azure, Aviatrix Azure account credential, API credential

 ===========================================================
-Azure Account Credential Setup
+Azure Account Onboarding Guide
 ===========================================================

 1. Overview
 =============

-Aviatrix Controller uses Azure APIs extensively to launch Aviatrix gateways, configure encrypted peering and other features.
+The Aviatrix Controller uses the Azure API extensively to launch Aviatrix gateways, configure encrypted peering, and more.

-In order to use Azure API, you need to first create an Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix controller.
+In order for the Controller to call the Azure API, you need to first create an Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_ on the Aviatrix controller.
 This access account corresponds to a valid Azure subscription with API credentials.
 You need to create an access account for each subscription.

-This document describes, for a given subscription, how to obtain the necessary information, specifically Application ID, Application Key (Client secret), and Application Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription.
+This document describes, for a given subscription, how to obtain the necessary information, specifically the ARM Subscription ID, Application ID, Application Key (Client secret), and Directory ID to create an Aviatrix Access Account so that the Controller can execute APIs on that subscription.
-There are 3 sections, make sure you go through all of them.

-2. API and Permission Setup
+2. Azure UI Steps
 ========================================

-Setting up Azure permission for Aviatrix involves three main steps.
+There are 3 main steps to configuring Azure to allow Aviatrix to make API calls:

-1. Register Aviatrix Controller Application with Azure Active Directory
+1. Register an Aviatrix Controller Application with Azure Active Directory.

-2. Assign a role to the Aviatrix Controller Application
+2. Assign a role to that application.

-3. Get Application ID, Application Key (Client secret) and Directory ID
+3. Retrieve the Application ID, Application Key (Client secret), and Directory ID.

 **Important:** Complete the following steps in order.

 2.1 – Register Aviatrix Controller Application
 -------------------------------------------------------

-Login to the Azure Portal:  https://portal.azure.com
+Login to the `Azure Portal <https://portal.azure.com>`.

 1. From the Azure portal click on "All services" and search for “Azure Active Directory” and click on “Azure Active Directory”.

 2. Click “App registrations".
-Do not choose "App registrations (Legacy)"
+Do not choose "App registrations (Legacy)".

 |image03|

-3. Click “+ New registration”
+3. Click “+ New registration”.

 |image04|